Jackson cross cylinder: Detecting astigmatism

 Best corrected vision with a spherical lens should be identified first.
 The JCC lens is then placed over spherical lens first with the minus-cylinder axis at 180°, and then with the axis at 90°.
 If there is no difference in vision, repeat the test with JCC lens axis 45° and 135°.
 If the patient again reports no difference in vision, there is no astigmatism and if there is improvement in either positions cylindrical lens should be tried to correct astigmatism.

 Refinement of axis

 Refinement of axis of cylindrical lens in astigmatism correction is done by placing JCC along with corrective lens with the handle parallel to the axis of corrective lens in the trial frame.
 Handle is rotated so that the minus and plus lens in cross cylinder interchanges.
 If there is no difference in vision in either position, the axis of corrective lens is correct and if there is difference in vision, axis should be rotated to get a clear vision.
+Axis should be rotated by 5 degree on better side.